Lupin3000/AugmentedReality/readme.md

 - `example_08.py` shows a scaled video loop on each marker, by marker id.
 - `example_09.py` shows a scaled picture between two specific markers, by marker id combination.
 - `example_10.py` shows a scaled video behind a circled mask, created by all markers.
+- `example_11.py` shows a filled cube over each marker, if distance of markers is less then specified the markers merge.

 > In the examples you still have to specify the length or height of the ArUco markers in meters in the Python script constant: **MARKER_SIZE** (_example: 3.5cm is 0.035m_).
 >